Head Football Coach

 2002 - Present

-Pough became the 14th head football coach at South Carolina State in the fall of 2002, taking over the reins from legendary Bulldog coach Willie Jeffries, who retired after 19 years at the helm.
-He posted a 7-5 overall record and a 4-4 mark in the MEAC in his inaugural season in 2002 and has had a winning campaign in each of his seventh seasons.
+Pough became the 14th head football coach at South Carolina State, while posting a 7-5 overall record and a 4-4 mark in the MEAC in his inaugural season in 2002.
 In 2003, he guided the Bulldogs to an 8-4 overall record and a 6-2 mark in MEAC play, losing only to Hampton and Bethune- Cookman.

-Along with the 2008 season, the 2004 campaign can be considered another one of the team’s best under Pough, as the Bulldogs produced the first-of-two consecutive 9-2 campaigns.
+Along with the last three campaigns (2008-10), the 2004 season can be considered another one of the team’s best under Pough, as the Bulldogs produced the first-of-two consecutive 9-2 seasons.
 SC State was 6-2 in MEAC play that season, tying the Hampton Pirates for the 2004 championship.
 In 2005, Pough’s team duplicated the 9-2 record of the previous year and improved to 7-1 in the MEAC, with the lone league loss coming at the hands of eventual champion and nationally-ranked Hampton.

-Pough and his wife, Josie, are the parents of two sons—Oliver, IV (Bud), a former wide receiver at The Citadel, and Lee Judson, a student at SC State.
+Pough and his wife, Josie are the parents of two sons--Oliver “Bud” IV and Lee Judson and a daughter-in-law, Dr. Natalie Odom Pough.